javieralaves/javieralaves/README.md

 🧑🏻‍💻 **Recent SwiftUI projects**

-- <a href = "https://github.com/javieralaves/WordScramble">WordScramble</a> - get a random word and compose new words with the letters of the word you've been given
+- <a href = "https://github.com/javieralaves/WordScramble">WordScramble</a> - get a random word and compose new words with the letters of that word
 - <a href = "https://github.com/javieralaves/BetterRest">BetterRest</a> - find out when you should go to sleep based on individual lifestyle preferences
 - <a href = "https://github.com/javieralaves/RockPaperScissors">Rock, Paper, Scissors</a> - classic game, with a twist